UB-CSE306/base-POST/README.md

 A basic FILTER is an ‘in’ filter, of the form <keyword> in `<field>`.
 A record satisfies this filter if it contains the indicated keyword in the indicated field.
 For example, here are three sample commands using ‘filter’:

 ```
-filter “golf” in REASON
+filter "golf" in REASON
-filter “golf ball” in REASON
+filter "golf ball" in REASON
-filter “2017” in DATE
+filter "2017" in DATE
 ```

 Another basic FILTER is a ‘notin’ filter, of the form `<keyword> notin <field>`.
 A record satisfies this filter if it does NOT contain the indicated keyword in the indicated field.